Shura1oplot/pifacedigitald/README.md

                         redirect stderr to file
 ```

-Put executable files to `/etc/pifacedigitald/event.d` and they will be executed on each input port state change.
+Put executable files into `/etc/pifacedigitald/event.d` and they will be executed on each input port state change.
 For additional information read `/etc/pifacedigitald/event`.

 **pifacedigital-cli** can be executed on any computer which connected to the raspberry pi with pifacedigitald running.